oKelvinCosta/react_scorm-basic/README.md

-# React + Vite
+# React + React router dom + Vite + SCORM

+**React router dom** must be used with Hash mode.

+**SCOM conclusion** There are 2 examples of conclusion in the _Home.jsx_.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite and SCORM with HMR and some ESLint rules.

 Currently, two official plugins are available: